 As a general rule, we employ the double opt-in method when sending out newsletters.
 In other words, after you have registered for the service and informed us of your e-mail address, you will receive an e-mail with the request to confirm.

 You can cancel subscriptions to our newsletters at any time.
 To do so, either send us an e-mail or follow the link at the end of the newsletter.

 When you order information material, the address data you supply is used exclusively to process the order.
 We do not transfer such data to third parties.

-The Wuppertal Institut implements technical and organisational security measures to safeguard stored personal data against inadvertent or deliberate manipulation, loss or destruction and against access by unauthorised persons.
+The Wuppertal Institute implements technical and organisational security measures to safeguard stored personal data against inadvertent or deliberate manipulation, loss or destruction and against access by unauthorised persons.
 Our security measures are continuously improved in line with technological progress.

 Our web pages may contain links to other providers' web pages.
-We would like to point out that this statement of data protection conditions applies exclusively to the web pages managed by the Wuppertal Institut.
+We would like to point out that this statement of data protection conditions applies exclusively to the web pages managed by the Wuppertal Institute.
 We have no way of influencing the practices of other providers with respect to data protection, nor do we carry out any checks to ensure that they conform with the relevant legislation.